 - Shipping - This company ships within the U.S. and Canada.
 For an additional fee, the company can arrange to have your old mattress removed.

-- Warranty - Each mattress comes with a 15-year warranty.
+- Warranty - Standard mattress comes with a 10-year warranty, while Luxe and Plus mattresses are covered by a 15-year limited warranty.

 |Size||Dimensions (inches)||Price (w/o discount)||Price (w/o discount) Luxe||Price (w/o discount) Plus|